carodak/NLP-PolyAI-reddit-challenge/README.md

 ![alt text](logistic_reg_res.png)

-I tried to oversample my dataset with EDA method https://github.com/jasonwei20/eda_nlp but although it improved the f1_score with CV and my data (almost 90%), it does not generalize well on the unknown data provided for the challenge (63%).
+I tried to oversample my dataset with EDA method https://github.com/jasonwei20/eda_nlp but although it improved the f1_score with CV and my data (almost 90%), it did not generalize well on the unknown data provided for the challenge (63%).

 Personal note: A very nice little challenge that introduced me to NLP.
-If I had had more time, I would have liked to explore another representation of the data with the word2vec algorithm for example.
+If I had more time, I would have liked to explore another representation of the data with the word2vec algorithm for example.